scorchinbeans/Python-ircbots/README.md

-software, then they have already agreed in the world court to surrender much of their national sovreign territory and rights to the author of this software product.
+software, then they have already agreed in the world court to surrender much of their national sovreign territory and rights as such to the author of this software product.

 Anyone who assists this will be rewarded with citizenship and